 5. Cherry burl wood

 Very popular for its lighter, creamier hue and slight red tint.
 It is a popular choice for domestic furniture.
-Its beautiful patterns add strength and character, while the wood itself is stiff, strong and easy to work with by both hand and machine tools.
+Its beautiful patterns add strength and character, while the wood itself is stiff, strong, and easy to work with with both hand and machine tools.

 Also Read: Types of Cherry Wood

 Birch burl wood has a distinctive, bright yellow color with typically circular dark brown grain patterns running through it.
 It is traditionally used to make small boxes and decoration pieces because of its lightweight strength, and resistance to cracking.

 Elm-burl wood is hard and noted for its color and grain pattern it has.
 The color ranges from light brown to dark red, occasionally green and near-purple.
 As for its grain pattern, with elm burl wood, there are usually no straight lines or pronounced grain.

 Ash-burl wood is noted for its light creamy color patterns.
 Though it ranges from pale gold to medium brown, it is also noted for its pale yellow and olive color.
 The burl on its tree is often found higher on the trunk and is famous for its artistic grain that is both simple and elegant.

 Burl wood is highly prized for its beautiful grain and pattern, making it an ideal choice for creating furniture like coffee tables, dining tables, desk ornaments, wall signs, picture frames, etc.